bcbi/DeIdentification.jl/docs/src/usage.md

     drop_cols:                    # optional, columns to be excluded from the de-identified data set
       - <col name 1>
       - <col name 2>
+    # NOTE: VAL must be used to indicate the field value being transformed - no matter the field's type, VAL will be processed as a string
+    postprocess_cols:
+      - col: <col name>
+        transform: <expression>
   - name: <dataset name 2>          # required, used to name output file
     filename: <file path>         # required, path for input CSV
     rename_cols:                  # optional, useful if columns used in joining have different names, renaming occurs before any other processing